What is dystonia?

-- Develop layers of support systems, including family, friends, support groups, and online resources.
+- Develop a support system that includes family, friends, support groups, and online resources.

 When should I call my healthcare provider?

-Any involuntary muscle spasms or loss of control over muscles are symptoms that you should discuss with your healthcare provider.
+Any involuntary muscle spasms or loss of control over muscles are symptoms that you should discuss with your healthcare provider right away.